ambujbpl/Nodejs-Intro-and-related-code/README.md

 # Nodejs-Intro-and-related-code and How to use Git
-This repo related to basic learning of Node.js.
+This repo related to basic learning of Nodejs.
 ##1.
 If You want to change your Gitbash(Git) creedential